The FAQs of Bike Fitting

 The sport of cycling constrains your body to a contraption, and asks you to perform repetitive movements on that contraption.
 This contrived activity creates stress on the body, which can lead to aches, pains and possibly injury.

 Suffering because of a poor bike fit position may have been a part of cycling culture in the past, but it is neither required not necessary.
 Think less about how you look on a bicycle, or how your bicycle looks, and focus more about how you feel on a bicycle.

 Cycling can be challenging but should be doable, enjoyable, and fun!
 Even if you ride hard, far, or fast, any hurt should be from exertion, not from your position or the equipment.

 Why is bike fit important?

-Discomfort issues can be minimized and prevented if you are positioned on the bicycle in a way that takes into account what we know about how your body best functions on a bicycle, for bio-mechanical safety, efficiency and effectiveness.
+Discomfort issues can be minimized and prevented if you are positioned on the bicycle in a way that takes into account how your body best functions on a bicycle for bio-mechanical safety and metabolic efficiency.

 The more you ride, in terms of frequency, duration or intensity, the more likely a poor bike – body relationship, or bike fit position is going to give you problems.

 You may have a high tolerance and adaptability to a wide range of bike fit positions, and may never feel the need for a bike fit.
 Or you may be attuned to a poor position, and your body will “speak up” and let you know your bike-body relationship needs some counseling.

 Buying a bicycle that is the correct size for your body and riding intentions is the first step in enjoying your riding.
 However a bike the right size may be a poor fit.
 Fitting is the process of fine tuning your bike to suit your body, riding experience and riding intentions.